 Sec.
 2-3.25c.
 Rewards and acknowledgements.
-The State Board of Education shall implement a system of rewards for school districts, and the schools themselves, to recognize and reward schools whose students and schools consistently meet adequate yearly progress criteria for 2 or more consecutive years and a system to acknowledge schools and districts that meet adequate yearly progress criteria in a given year as specified in Section 2-3.25d of this Code perform at high levels or which demonstrate outstanding improvement.
+The State Board of Education shall implement a system of rewards for school districts, and the schools themselves, whose students and schools consistently meet adequate yearly progress criteria for 2 or more consecutive years and a system to acknowledge schools and districts that meet adequate yearly progress criteria in a given year as specified in Section 2-3.25d of this Code.